Guilospanck/discord-clone/README.md

 - `shared`: any type of file that can be shared amongst pages and components, like JSON files, configurations, and so on.
 - `pages`: here resides every single page that our application may have.
 I define page as something that will change routes.
 Inside each page we have the separation of concerns of the components of these pages.
   - `context`: here is where we can use the React.Context API in order to manage the state of your page through different components.
+  - `types`: here are the basic types we're using in the page.
   - `useCases`: basically every connection with the outside world, like `fetch()`ing a API or something like that.
   - `viewModels`: this layer is responsible to manage what the `views` layer will present.
 So here resides everything related to data manipulation, like React Hooks and Events.
   - `views`: finally we have the `views` layer.
 It's responsible for showing the elements to the user.
 Here we retrieve data from the `viewModels` layer and then show it to the user.
 Also, here's where we will send events to that layer, like an `onClick` event, for example.